moizahmedtuc/php-object-injection/README.md

-# PHP Object Injection Demo App
+# PHP Object Injection Demo App - OWASP Top 10

 This repository provides a demonstration of PHP Object Injection vulnerability for educational purposes.
 It is designed to show how serialized objects can be exploited when user input is not sanitized properly.